-• Flower painting has always been a popular subject.
-The earliest paintings of flowers are from Ancient Egypt and the earliest flower was the lotus.
-The lotus was an important flower as the Egyptians believed that at the beginning the world was covered in water and from the water a single lotus flower rose and opened to reveal the sun and/or the sun god Atum.
-It was associated with healing and spiritual rebirth as it rises each day and opens and in the evening closes and sinks beneath the water.
+- Three and a half thousand years ago the ancient Egyptians were painting flowers.
+The earliest flower painting was of the lotus.
+The lotus was an important flower as the Egyptians believed that at the beginning the world was covered in water and from the water a single lotus flower rose and opened to reveal the sun god Atum.
+It was associated with creation, healing and spiritual rebirth as it rises each day and opens and in the evening closes and sinks beneath the water.
+It was also associated with the Nile and its annual flooding.
+In religion it was associated with the goddess Isis and the god Horus and it was also a symbol of Upper and Lower Egypt. - In the wall painting a woman is holding the lotus flower as it was believed that the strong scent of the lotus would restore the senses of the deceased once they reached the after-life.
+The table in front of her contains wine and food to sustain her in the after-life and to be used as offerings to any gods she encountered.

-The New Kingdom was 1550-1069 BC (Shaw, 2000) and included the 18th to 20th dynasties.
-With the end of the New Kingdom, Egypt lost much of the power, prestige and domination that she had enjoyed earlier.
+- The New Kingdom was 1550-1069 BC (Shaw, 2000) and included the 18th to 20th dynasties.
+With the end of the New Kingdom, Egypt lost much of the power, prestige and domination that she had enjoyed earlier. - Isis was an important goddess who was believed to have resurrected her slain brother and husband Osiris and produced his heir Horus.
+She was also considered the mother of the pharaohs and could be invoked by sacred rituals to heal.
+Isis was absorbed into Greek religion and later the Romans.